HazyResearch/CaffeConTroll/README.md

 > git clone git@github.com:HazyResearch/CaffeConTroll.git

 * Step 3.
 Copy config.sample to .config and edit .config to contain your paths.
+On Linux, OpenBLAS is currently recommended.
+On OS X, the default libraries are recommended (BLAS and LAPACK are built-in to OS X, also see Caffe install instructions from Step 1 above).

 * Step 4.
 Build the executable `caffe-ct`